n0shake/Public-APIs/README.md

 - [PlaceKitten](https://placekitten.com/) - A quick and simple service for getting pictures of kittens for use as placeholders in your designs or code.
 - [Satyr](http://satyr.io/) - Free powerful API for generating dummy images with unique features like delay, aspect ratio, variable resolution, themes, flags and offline mode.
 - [Unsplash](https://unsplash.it/) - Beautiful placeholders using images from the popular [Unsplash](https://unsplash.com/)
+- [Emojidex](http://developer.emojidex.com/#api) - List and get all emoji's used for all things.

 ### Places